Wall St share transfers

 A limit order is an order to buy or sell a whole number of shares at a specific price or better.

-A market order on Stake can be placed at any time, but will only be executed when the market is open.
-A stop order is a buy or sell order that is triggered once the price of a stock hits the set stop price.
+A market order is an order to buy or sell shares at the next best price.
+Generally, this type of order will be executed immediately.
+Unlike limit orders, the price at which a market order is executed is not guaranteed.
+A market order on Stake can be placed at any time, but it will only be executed when the market is open.
+A stop order is a buy or sell order that’s triggered once the price of a stock hits a set stop price.
 At this point, the order is converted to a market order for the next best price of the stock in the market.

-A buy stop order is entered at a stop price above the current market price, while a sell stop is entered at a stop price below the current market price.
-Stop orders can be used to limit losses or lock in profits when prices of a stock begin fluctuating.
+A buy stop order is entered at a stop price above the current market price, while a sell stop order – also known as stop loss – is entered at a stop price below the current market price.
+Stop orders can be used to limit losses or lock in profits when the price of a stock fluctuates downwards.

-Considerations for Stop Orders
+Considerations for stop orders

-Example of a Stop Sell Order:
+Example of a sell stop order: